 Everyday Minimal Habits

-I stay minimal and clutter free by keeping up with a few simple habits.
-The first thing I do throughout the year is keep track of what is entering my home.
+I stay minimal and clutter-free by keeping up with a few simple habits.
+The first thing I do throughout the year is keeping track of what is entering my home.
 I try to stay extremely picky with what I allow to come into my home in the first place.

 While decluttering can be fun once in a while, a solid year of decluttering is a lot of work.
 If anything comes in I make sure something similar is going out.
 An example would be I buy a new shirt I make sure I am donating a worn-out item.

 This is when the seasonal declutter enters the picture.
 How to do a seasonal declutter?
 This is really easy because this is a simple quick declutter that can be done in an hour or less.

-The reason this is easy is you are not having to take everything out and go through it with a fine tooth comb.
-All you are going to be doing is entering the room, looking around and thinking about what you haven’t used or maybe something that broke or your kids grew out of.
+The reason this is easy is you are not having to take everything out and go through it with a fine-tooth comb.
+All you are going to be doing is entering the room, looking around, and thinking about what you haven’t used or maybe something that broke or your kids grew out of.